Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by

 1. Lista G, Fontana P, Castoldi F, et al: ELBW infants: To intubate or not to intubate in the delivery room?
 J Matern Fetal Neonatal Med 25 (supplement 4):63–65, 2012. doi: 10.3109/14767058.2012.715008

 In CPAP, constant pressure is maintained throughout the respiratory cycle, usually 5 to 7 cm H2O, but with no additional inspiratory pressure support.
-CPAP keeps alveoli open and improves oxygenation by reducing the amount of blood shunted through atelectatic areas while the infant breathes spontaneously.
+CPAP keeps alveoli open and improves oxygenation by reducing atelectasis and thereby the amount of blood shunted through atelectatic areas while the infant breathes spontaneously.
 CPAP can be provided using nasal prongs or masks and various apparatuses to provide the positive pressure; it also can be given using an endotracheal tube connected to a conventional ventilator with the rate set to zero.

 For ETT diameter: